What's a cookluck?

 - A cooking device (an oven, hob + pan of some kind, sandwich press, or microwave)

 - A few simple staple ingredients (we’ll give you some guidance on this when you sign up)

 Sign up and we’ll email you guidance and sweet ideas every step of the way:

 - Gorgeous invites from awesome chefs and cool food people

 - Advice on prep, and what to do when peeps arrive

 - Guidance on deciding what to cook and using even the tiniest of kitchen spaces

 - How-tos on cooking with what you’ve got

-By signing up you'll get emails from Youth Food Movement Australia, and your local council where applicable.
+By signing up you'll get emails from Youth Food Movement Australia.
 You'll be able to unsubscribe at any time.